elizabeth-poggie/elizabeth-poggie/_content/notes/19-W24-intro-to-programming.md

 `MAUI` is a cross platform application and `WPF` is only windows, however `MAUI` is

 - Still in it's early stages
-- Not as established so little third party packages
+- Not as established so little third party packages.
-- Vast majority of businesses uses windows
+- It's in the process of maturing atm, however with time it will likely replace `WPF`

-If your intent is to be a better cross platform developer, `WPF` will still be a good stepping stone to this type of application later down the line
+If your intent is to be a better cross platform developer and use `MAUI`, `WPF` will still be a good stepping stone to this type of application later down the line :)

 ## Why not Windows Forms?